 This course introduces you to the field of global development through examining both the history of the field and the current debates and challenges faced by development practitioners.
 The purpose is to explore and critically evaluate the basic assumptions underlying the major competing theories and current approaches towards alleviating poverty and global inequality.
 This course approaches the phenomenon of development in its broadest sense as the study of change, with attention to global justice, equity, and the historical links between development, colonialism, and global capitalism.
 In the course, we will explore what development means, how to measure it, and how to understand attempts to balance between economic, ecological, and equity concerns.
 The course engages the key propositions that emerge in contemporary development debates, and offers frameworks for evaluating theories, interventions and policies.
-The course focuses especially on who decides, how decisions are made, and what the impacts are of development strategies on the environment and on the most vulnerable members of society.
-With this attention to power relations, we will consider critiques of the development project sensitive to race, gender, ecology and other political economy traditions, in dialogue with the dominant understanding of development as technical interventions for enhancing the market mechanism.
+With attention to power relations, we will consider critiques of the development project sensitive to race, gender, ecology and other political economy traditions, in dialogue with the dominant understanding of development as technical interventions for enhancing the market mechanism.
 This will provide a foundation for uncovering and assessing social and political structures, institutions, inequalities, and development policies as theories meet practice.
-The course is primarily run in a seminar discussion format.
-Guest speakers as well as class participants will be invited to share their own stories from the field of global development and peacebuilding.